nlepage/go-wasm-http-server/README.md

 ## How?

-Talk given at the Go devroom of FOSDEM 2021 explaining how `go-wasm-http-server` works:
+Below is a talk given at the Go devroom of FOSDEM 2021 explaining how `go-wasm-http-server` works.

+> [!WARNING]
+> `go-wasm-http-server` has suffered major changes since this talk, be aware that it is not accurate anymore on several aspects.
+> Please refer to the documentation below for up to date usage of `go-wasm-http-server`.

 [![Deploy a Go HTTP server in your browser Youtube link](https://raw.githubusercontent.com/nlepage/go-wasm-http-talk/main/youtube.png)](https://youtu.be/O2RB_8ircdE)